geojeff/sproutcore-examples/README.md

 through creating this repository.
 It might be useful to see the steps taken to set this up.
-I already had raphaelplay within my own dev area on my system (Macbook Pro), so it was a matter of creating the repository on github through the github web interface, followed by command line steps to send it up.
-From my command line history, here are steps, which include those to avoid putting unneeded tmp and vi ~ files in the repo (something realized along the way):
+I already had raphaelplay within my own dev area on my system (Macbook Pro), so it was a matter of creating the repository on github through the github web interface, followed by command line steps to send it up:

-1. Create github account (geojeff) and fill in basic info.
+1. Created github account (geojeff) and filled in basic info.

-2. Generate public ssh key for setting up communications between my local system and github.
+2. Generated public ssh key for setting up communications between my local system and github.

         cd ~/.ssh                 // - .ssh in my home dir has personal ssh info